Monokhan/Monokhan/README.md

-- 👋 Hi, I’m @Monokhan o tambien conocido como Marcelo Reinoso.
+- 👋 Hi, I’m @Monokhan or also known as Marcelo Reinoso.
-- 👀 I’m interested in machine learning, data analytics y soluciones practicas orientadas al mundo de la mineria y geologia de exploracion.
+- 👀 I’m interested in machine learning, data analytics and practical solutions oriented to the world of mining.
 - 🌱 I’m currently learning  Python, SQL, Tableau.
 - 📫 How to reach me  for mail : mizaias21@gmail.com